bernie-skipole/skipole/README.md

 # README #

 skipole is a framework for creating wsgi applications.
-A web admin interface allows the developer to create dynamic web pages.
+A web admin interface, together with your own code, allows the developer to create dynamic web pages.

 Skipole requires python 3.2 or later, and can be installed with: